smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 }
 ```

-Next, to expose the Swift class to React Native you must create an Objective-C file in order to use React Native macros.
+Next, to expose the Swift class to React Native, you must create an Objective-C file in order to use React Native macros.

 ##### Objective-C
 ###### ProxyManager.m